 13. Allow the pickle to cool and store in a clean, sterilized glass bottle.
 The pickle is ready.
 Serve this pickle as a condiment with your favorite meal like curd rice or khichdi or sambar rice or vegetable pulao or vegetable biryani.
 Refrigerate the pickle for later use.

-- 300 grams unripe green mangoes or 4 small green mangoes - peeled and chopped or 1 to 1.25 cups chopped and peeled raw unripe green mangoes (keri or kairi or kachcha aam or manga)
+- 300 gram green mangoes, or 4 small green mangoes - peeled and chopped or 1 to 1.25 cups chopped and peeled green mangoes (manga, keri, kairi or kachcha aam)

-- 3 teaspoons kashmiri red chili powder or red chili powder
+- 3 teaspoon Kashmiri red chili powder or red chili powder

 - 1 teaspoon turmeric powder